thoughtspot/thoughtspot.github.io/pages/end_user_guide/end_user_search/change_chart_colors.md

 To change the chart colors, you need at least one column in the chart's legend.

+Colors are maintained across searches within a session.
+For example, when doing a search on revenue by state, each state will keep its color assigned to it even if you change the search or chart type.

 ## Add a column to the legend

 1. While viewing your answer as a chart, click **Edit chart configuration** on the right.